matt0781/sc4023-project/README.md

 1. Change to the project directory:
 `cd SC4023-project`

-2. Navigate to the source code directory:
+3. Navigate to the source code directory:
 `cd src`

-3. Compile all C files:
+5. Compile all C files:

       For Windows:
       `gcc -o program.exe *.c`

       For Mac:
       `gcc -o program *.c`

-4. Run the compiled program:
+6. Run the compiled program:

       For Windows:
       `./program.exe`

       For Mac:
       `./program`

+## How to test with different inputs
+Go to `src/main.c`
+In main function, change the `inputs` (matric numbers) and `num_inputs` variables.

-The program results will be stored in the ScanResult folder.
+The program results will be stored in the ScanResults folder.